AHartNtkn/IotaTT/README.md

 To issue an implicit argument, use `<TERM> - <TERM>`

-Lambda terms are denoted with a back-slash, but note that a type-level lambda term takes a type when binding a variable, while a term-level lambda does not.
+Lambda terms are denoted with a back-slash.
+Type annotations are optional, but are sometimes neccessary for type inference.

 Dependent intersections are denoted
 ```